-Founded in year 2012 (i.e. 3 years after Uber came into existence), Lyft has been one of the fastest growing companies in the USA.
+Founded in the year 2012 (i.e. 3 years after Uber came into existence), Lyft has been one of the fastest-growing companies in the USA.
 Lyft has already captured 40% of the total market in US cities like Austin and San Francisco.
-In this post, I have tried to throw some light on how lyft works and some unique features about its business as well as revenue model.
+In this post, I have tried to throw some light on how Lyft works and some unique features about its business as well as a revenue model.
 Read on!

 Lyft Founders, Funding & Facts

 Founders: John Zimmer, Matt Van Horn, Logan Green & Marcus Cohn.

 Founded: As Zimride in 2007 and became Lyft in the year 2012.

 Lyft Funding: $2.01 Billion (Till April 2016).